rishiv3/gcm-push-notification-php/README.md

 # Google Cloud Messaging

 Simple PHP script showing how to send an Android push notification.
 Be sure to replace the API_ACCESS_KEY with a proper one from the Google API's Console page.
-To use the script, just call scriptName.php?id=THE_DEVICE_REGISTRATION_ID

 Google Cloud Messaging (GCM) is a service that lets developers send data from servers to users' devices, and receive messages from devices on the same